John Stuart Mill: Chapters

-In the General Remarks portion of his essay, he speaks how next to no progress has been made when it comes to judging what is right and what is wrong of morality and if there is such a thing as moral instinct (which he argues that there may not be).
-However, he agrees that in general "Our moral faculty, according to all those of its interpreters who are entitled to the name of thinkers, supplies us only with the general principles of moral judgments".
+In the "General Remarks" portion of his essay, he speaks about how next to no progress has been made when it comes to judging what is right and what is wrong in morality and if there is such a thing as moral instinct (which he argues that there may not be).
+However, he agrees that in general, "Our moral faculty, according to all those of its interpreters who are entitled to the name of thinkers, supplies us only with the general principles of moral judgments."

-In What Utilitarianism Is, he focuses no longer on background information but utilitarianism itself.
-He quotes utilitarianism as "The greatest happiness principle", defining this theory by saying that pleasure and no pain are the only inherently good things in the world and expands on it by saying that "actions are right in proportion as they tend to promote happiness, wrong as they tend to produce the reverse of happiness.
+In "What Utilitarianism Is", he focuses no longer on background information but on utilitarianism itself.
+He quotes utilitarianism as "the greatest happiness principle", defining this theory by saying that pleasure and no pain are the only inherently good things in the world and expands on it by saying that "actions are right in proportion as they tend to promote happiness, wrong as they tend to produce the reverse of happiness.
 By happiness is intended pleasure, and the absence of pain; by unhappiness, pain, and the privation of pleasure."
 He views it not as an animalistic concept because he sees seeking out pleasure as a way of using our higher facilities.
 He also says in this chapter that the happiness principle is based not exclusively on the individual but mainly on the community.

-Mill also defends the idea of a "strong utilitarian conscience (i.e. a strong feeling of obligation to the general happiness)".
+Mill also defends the idea of a "strong utilitarian conscience (i.e., a strong feeling of obligation to the general happiness)".
 He argued that humans have a desire to be happy and that that desire causes us to want to be in unity with other humans.
 This causes us to care about the happiness of others, as well as the happiness of complete strangers.
 But this desire also causes us to experience pain when we perceive harm to other people.
 He believes in internal sanctions that make us experience guilt and appropriate our actions.
 These internal sanctions make us want to do good because we do not want to feel guilty for our actions.
 Happiness is our ultimate end because it is our duty.
 He argues that we do not need to be constantly motivated by the concern of people's happiness because most of the actions done by people are done out of good intention, and the good of the world is made up of the good of the people.